ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 Data solutions are not built in silos, data needs to be ingested, processed, analyzed and presented in a specific context to add value to business.

-> The 'Data Intelligence' term in this book represents all the data related fields like data dcience(DS), machine learning(ML), data engineering (DE), cloud computing for data, DataOps fields collectively.
+> The 'Data Intelligence' term in this book represents all the data related fields like data dcience(DS), machine learning(ML), data engineering (DE), big data, cloud computing for data, DataOps fields collectively.

 Organizations, big or small, are heavily investing in data intelligence research and applications these days.
 And hence, it has become the hottest career.
 If you want to become a data intelligence practitioner, there is no better time than this.